 When she's not working on her next small-town romance, you can probably find her pretending to be a chef on Chopped or moonlighting as the voice of T-Rex for her niece and nephews.

-Look for her next novel, The Dream, due out April 2!
+Check out her latest novel, The Dream, out now!

 An Interview with Laura Miller: